 - The BC Arts Council receives applications and reviews each one for eligibility. - Eligible applications are forwarded to independent assessment panels.
-Assessment panels include individuals with broad professional knowledge, experience, geographical representation, and diverse aesthetic, institutional, and cultural viewpoints, including those from Indigenous perspectives.

-- Assessment panels evaluate eligible applications using the assessment criteria above and determine the level of funding or conditions on payment of grants. - The BC Arts Council informs each applicant of the assessment panel's decision in writing. - Applicants may check the status of their application at any time through the online system. - All results are final.
+Assessment panels include individuals with broad artistic knowledge, experience, geographical representation, and diverse aesthetic, institutional, and cultural viewpoints, including those from Indigenous perspectives. - Assessment panels evaluate eligible applications using the assessment criteria above and determine the level of funding and any conditions on payment of grants. - Funding prioritization may be applied to organizations considered part of a designated priority group. - The BC Arts Council informs each applicant of the assessment panel's decision in writing. - Applicants may check the status of their application at any time through the online system. - All results are final.

-Notification of Grants and Feedback
+Notification of Results

-The BC Arts Council's commitment is to inform each applicant of the results of the assessment process no later than 16 weeks after the submission deadline.
+The BC Arts Council's commitment is to inform each applicant of the results of the assessment process no later than 16 weeks after the application deadline.